FierraClient/FierraClient.github.io/README.md

 > Spotify Integeration (via 5zig)

+> Friends On SinglePlayer (No Need To Be On Same Network)

+> Screenshot Manager

+> Friend Chat

 CONs:
 > No Mod Menu (Most of the things are VIA commands or Mod Options)